soheily98/temper-assignment/README.md

 # Temper's Assignment

 ## Running Instructions
-Just `cd` into the project's directory and run: `make run` It's that simple.
+Just `cd` into the project's directory and run: `make run`.
+It's that simple.